If you know me, you’ll know I’m a massive Gary Vaynerchuk fan. If there’s one person that inspires me most in business and life, it’s him.

 Without his constant stream of content, nobody would know who he was.

 His philosophy of ‘trying to put himself out of business’ by giving everything he knows away just goes to show how much he really does care about his audience and providing them with as much value as possible.

 Hustle and be patient

 One of my biggest problems over the last few months has been my lack of patience.
 I think it’s a common trait amongst business owners and entrepreneurs: they want everything to be quicker and faster.

 Gary was really pushing the importance of putting in as much work as you can and just being patient.
 Especially for the younger crowd, like myself, who have literally got their whole lives in front of them.

-It’s very easy to look at other entrepreneurs and business people, some who appear to have come out of nowhere and shot to fame.
+It’s very easy to compare yourself to other entrepreneurs and business people.
+Sometimes it appears like they’ve shot to fame, like Joe Wicks.
 But when you really look at what they’ve done, they’ve been grinding away for years and years.
 As soon as you start comparing yourself to others, you’ve lost.